glassesboyy/NextJs-Official-Course-Pages-Router/README.md

-# Next.js Blog - Personal Blog by Next.js Page Router Course
+# Next.js Blog - Personal Blogging Platform with Markdown & SSG

 This is a personal blog application built following the [Next.js Page Router Course](https://nextjs.org/learn) from the official Next.js documentation.